Vardoge/gosample/README.md

   * change the username/password for your app
   * change the database
 * Change the `sql/migrations/V000__Init.sql` with the table you want
+* And of course, change the code as needed, but this workspace starts at 100% code coverage so try to maintain high coverage!

 ### Tools / Libraries Used